openSUSE/news-o-o/_posts/2010-08-14-opensuse-weekly-news-issue-136-is-out.markdown

 ####  [Mike McCallister: New KDE Desktop!
 Version 4.5 not perfect, but much better!](http://metaverse.wordpress.com/2010/08/11/new-kde-desktop-version-4-5-not-perfect-but-much-better/)

-"So of course, while Iâ€™m spending a glorious and relaxing week hanging out in Boulder, Colorado, the KDE community is working overtime fixing a few showstopper bugs.
+"So of course, while I’m spending a glorious and relaxing week hanging out in Boulder, Colorado, the KDE community is working overtime fixing a few showstopper bugs.
 Version 4.5 of the KDE Software Collection (also known as KDE SC) was released Tuesday, a week late from the original release plan, but it looks like a pretty good one.
 Tyler Ballance over at OMG!
 SUSE! has a good overall summary of the highlights of this release.
 I got my Kubuntu laptop upgraded with only a little fussing with APT repositories (semi-inevitable on launch day).
-After just a day of playing around, Iâ€™m pretty happy."
+After just a day of playing around, I’m pretty happy."

 ####  [OMG!SUSE! team: Using WebKit in KDE 4.5](http://omgsuse.com/content/using-webkit-kde-45?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+omgsuse+%28OMG%21+SUSE%21%29)